-The key to getting the benefits from bariatric vitamins is actually taking them.
-It is not uncommon for our patients to forget to take their vitamins or not realize their importance until it is too late.
+The key to bariatric vitamins is actually taking them.
+Sometimes, patients will forget to take their vitamins or not realize their importance until it is too late.

-If you are not used to taking vitamins and are pre-op, taking a regular multivitamin is a great way to create a routine around taking vitamins.
-Once you have your surgery, you must start taking the bariatric version of your vitamins.
-As mentioned above, bariatric multivitamins are formulated to meet your needs with higher doses of specific nutrients to fill any nutritional gaps after weight loss surgery.
+If you are not used to taking vitamins and are pre-surgery, taking a regular multivitamin is an excellent way to create a routine around taking vitamins.
+But once you have your surgery, you must move over to taking the bariatric version of your vitamins.
+As mentioned above, bariatric multivitamins are formulated to meet your needs with higher doses of specific nutrients to fill any nutritional gaps after bariatric surgery.

 Another way to adhere to your vitamin regime is to set an alarm/reminder on your phone.
-We love the Ness Vitamins products because you only need to take one pill a day for all your nutritional needs.
+A reason why we love the Ness Vitamins products is because you only need to take one pill a day for all your nutritional needs.

 Bariatric vitamins supplement your diet, so it is still important you are eating healthy in addition to taking your vitamins.